 If the supervisory body1 is required to give a standard authorisation2, it must decide the period3 during which the authorisation is to be in force4.
 A standard authorisation may provide for the authorisation to come into force at a time after it is given5.

 A standard authorisation may be given subject to conditions6.
 Before deciding whether to give the authorisation subject to conditions, the supervisory body must have regard to any recommendations in the best interests assessment7 about such conditions8.
-The managing authority of the relevant hospital or care home must ensure that any conditions are complied with9.
+The managing authority of the relevant hospital or care home must

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.